alexissyi/cook_scheduler/design/concepts/CookingSchedule/CookingSchedule.md

 **effect** creates a new Preference with these fields and adds it to Preferences, or updates Preferences if there is already a preference for user and period, removes all incompatible Assignments

-addAvailability(user: User, date: Date)
+async addAvailability(user: User, date: Date)

-**requires** user is in Cooks and date is in CookingDates
+**requires** user is in Cooks; date is in YYYY-MM-DD format and date is in CookingDates

-**effect** adds availability to Availabilities or updates Availabilities if there is already a availability for the user, removes all incompatible Assignments
+**effect** adds this date to Availabilities; removes all incompatible Assignments

-removeAvailability(user: User, date: Date)
+async removeAvailability(user: User, date: Date)

-**requires** user is in Cooks and there is an Availability with this user and date in Availabilities
+**requires** user is in Cooks; date is in YYYY-MM-DD format; there is an Availability with this user and date in Availabilities

 **effect** removes corresponding Availability from Availabilities and removes all incompatible Assignments